pydata/pydata-sphinx-theme/docs/community/practices/merge.md

 These are changes that significantly alter the experience of the user, or that add significant complexity to the codebase.

-All of the above, but PRs **must** have approval from at least one other core maintainer before merging.
+All the above, but PRs **must** have approval from at least one other core maintainer before merging.
 In addition, the PR author should put extra effort into ensuring that the relevant stakeholders are notified about a change, so they can gauge its impact and provide feedback.

 ## Policy For minor changes and bugfixes